 - sexual libido and function issues

-It is important for a doctor to assist you in determining what the exact hormone imbalance is, as well as possible causes.
-A doctor will reveal your medical history, and perform necessary tests (blood draws, XRays) to determine exact hormone levels in your body.
+It is important for a provider to assist you in determining what the exact hormone imbalance is, as well as possible causes.
+A provider will reveal your medical history, and perform necessary tests (blood draws, XRays) to determine exact hormone levels in your body.
 Some hormone imbalances are medical conditions and affect you for life, others are as a result of external factors (age, environment, stressors, diet, and lifestyle) and can be managed with treatment and may no longer be a problem for you once treatment has occurred.
 Other hormonal imbalances are “normal” for everyone over a period of time (such as menopause) and may need to be monitored and will resolve with time.

 What treatment is available to me?